griffpatch/CPCYorkPP/pages/resources.md

 -------------------------------
 Prayers for different occasions written by Geraldine could go here...

-Our (Condensed) Prayer Ministry Guidelines
+Our condensed Prayer Ministry Guidelines
 ------------------------------------------
 **AIM**
 The aim of our guidelines is to provide a common framework for Prayer Ministry – which is prayer with the laying on of hands – so that we can provide a safe and consistently positive experience, for those who receive this ministry at Clifton Parish.